 What Is APA Referencing?

-APA referencing is the citation system set out in the Publication Manual of the American Psychological Association.
+APA referencing is the citation system set out in the Publication Manual of the American Psychological Association, 7th edition.
 In the main text, this system uses bracketed author–date citations, like this:

 Formatting a reference list can seem difficult (Smith, 2020).